 We rely significantly on the resources and personnel of the Manager to conduct our operations.
 For performing services under the Management Agreement, the Manager receives a Management Fee.
 The Manager also receives reimbursements for certain expenses.
 The Manager currently receives an annual Management Fee equal to 1.5% of total partners' capital, calculated and payable quarterly.
-The Manager earned a Management Fee of \$8,119,000 for 2018 and \$7,781,000 for 2019.
-The Manager incurred reimbursable expenses of \$4,846,000 for 2018 and \$6,668,000 for 2019 in connection with its provision of services under the Management Agreement.
+The Manager earned a Management Fee of \$7,781,000 for 2019 and \$6,562,000 for 2020.
+The Manager incurred reimbursable expenses of \$6,668,000 for 2019 and \$2,514,000 for 2020 in connection with its provision of services under the Management Agreement.
+The amount of the earned Management Fee for 2020 includes \$2,217,000 that was initially deferred and waived with respect to March through June 2020 and was approved by the Audit Committee and the Board in April 2021.

 The Manager will compute each installment of the Management Fee as of the last day of the immediately preceding quarter with respect to which the Management Fee is due.
-A copy of the computations made by the Manager to calculate such installment is to be promptly delivered to the Audit Committee of the Board for informational purposes only.
-At the request of the Manager, we are to advance from time to time to the Manager or its designees the amount of any Management Fee for such quarter based on the Manager's good faith estimate of the Management Fee for the quarter pending the final determination of the Management Fee for such quarter.
-Upon such delivery of the final computation of the Manager or its designees by us or (ii) to us by the Manager or its designees is to be paid no later than the first day of the next fiscal quarter following the fiscal quarter in which the final Management Fee computation was delivered to us.
+A copy of the computations made by the Manager to calculate such installment is to be promptly delivered to the Audit Committee for informational purposes only.
+At the request of the Manager, we are to advance from time to time to the Manager or its designees the amount of any

+Management Fee for such quarter based on the Manager's good faith estimate of the Management Fee for the quarter pending the final determination of the Management Fee for such quarter.
+Upon such delivery of the final computation of the Management Fee for that quarter, after taking into account any advances to the Manager or its designees, the amount due (i) to the Manager or its designees by us or (ii) to us by the Manager or its designees is to be paid no later than the first day of the next fiscal quarter following the fiscal quarter in which the final Management Fee computation was delivered to us.

-We or the managed entities will bear (or reimburse the Manager or its designees with respect to) all reasonable costs and expenses of the managed entities, the Manager, the General Partner or their affiliates, including but not limited to: travel, legal, tax, accounting, auditing, consulting, administrative, compliance, investor relations costs related to being a public entity rendered for the managed entities or the General Partner as well as expenses incurred by the Manager and the General Partner which are reasonably necessary for the performance by the Manager of its duties and functions under the Management Agreement and certain other expenses incurred by managers, officers, employees and agents of the Manager or its affiliates on behalf of the managed entities.
+We or the managed entities will bear (or reimburse the Manager or its designees with respect to) all reasonable costs and expenses of the managed entities, the Manager, the General Partner or their affiliates, including but not limited to: travel, legal, tax, accounting, auditing, consulting, administrative, compliance, investor relations costs related to being a public entity rendered for the managed entities or the General Partner as well as expenses incurred by the Manager and the General Partner which are reasonably necessary for the performance by the Manager of its duties and functions under the Manager or its affiliates on behalf of the managed entities.
 The Manager will prepare and deliver from time to time a statement documenting the expenses of the managed entities and the expenses incurred by the Manager on behalf of the managed entities.
-The managed entities must reimburse expenses incurred by and payable to the Manager within 30 days following the date of delivery of such statement.
+The managed entities and the expenses incurred by the Manager on behalf of the managed entities must reimburse expenses incurred by and payable to the Manager within 30 days following the date of delivery of such statement.